 Basketball and Cheer Photo Day is Wednesday, November 12th, during school.
 Those with AOE, Vo-Tech, or players without gym, please plan to be photographed first hour.
 All others will be called to the stage at the start of their gym class.
 Full uniform and shoes will be needed.
 Emails have been sent to parents, you can also access by clicking the district link - https://my.photoday.com/s/tinysoulstudio/puxicor8

-about 1 month ago, Kris Chamberlain
+2 months ago, Kris Chamberlain

 Basketball and Cheer Photo Day 2025